Home

 A Special Occasion Page

-In Scrapbook Ideas 1 I will show you how I made a page for my album with some Disney scrapbook paper.
+In Scrapbook Ideas 1, I will show you how I made a page for my album with some Disney scrapbook paper to follow a challenge.

-In Scrapbook Ideas 1 I am going to show you a page I made in response to a fun challenge I was thrown.
+In Scrapbook Ideas 1 I am going to tell you about a page I made in response to a fun challenge I was thrown.
 I will add more ideas about scrapbooking for you as people have asked me for some ideas for their own pages.
-To help beginner scrappers especially, here is a page that I made:
+To help beginner scrappers especially, here are the instructions for the page that I made:

 The challenge went like this: